-Did the holidays get in the way of your intentions to round out your 2020 charitable giving?
+You meant to take advantage of Arizona state tax credits, but the holidays got in the way of your intentions to round out your 2020 charitable giving.
 Or perhaps you’ve recently run up your returns and realized that you could have given a lot (or even a little) more?
 In Arizona (and many other states), you can still claim donations made after December 31 but before April 15 on your previous year’s tax credits.
 Here’s what you need to know.

 How Do State Charitable Tax Credits Work?

-State charitable tax credits are a win for everyone; qualified charities receive the support they need at no extra expense to the taxpayer beyond what they would already owe to the state in taxes.
+From the perspective of qualifying charities, Arizona state tax credits are a win for everyone.
+Qualified charities receive the support they need at no extra expense to the taxpayer beyond what they would already owe to the state in taxes.
 Note that while credits are non-refundable (i.e., if you don’t end up owing enough in taxes to fully benefit from the credits, you will not get a refund from the state), unused credits can be carried forward for 5 years.

 Public Schools (AZ Form 322)